Whitehorse Real Estate & Houses for Sale

 Whitehorse is fairly good for those who like a quiet atmosphere, as there are usually low levels of noise from traffic - although that is not the case close to the airport (YXY) or the railway line.

 This city is an extraordinarily good part of the Greater Whitehorse metropolitan area for driving.
 It is very convenient to access a place to park.
 Whitehorse is not very suitable for walking because most daily needs are very difficult to carry out without the use of a vehicle.

-Single detached homes are the most common housing type, representing around half of dwellings in Whitehorse, and the rest of the homes are mainly small apartment buildings and townhouses.
-About one third of properties in this city were built between 1960 and 1980, while the majority of the remaining buildings were constructed in the 1980s and the 1990s.
-This city also has a good variety of housing sizes - houses range from lofts to four or more bedrooms.
-Around two thirds of the population of this city own their home whereas the rest are renters.
+Single detached homes are the most common housing type, representing most dwellings in Whitehorse, and the rest are mainly small apartment buildings and townhouses.
+Around 30% of properties in this city were built between 1960 and 1980, while the majority of the remaining buildings were constructed in the 1980s and the 1990s.
+This city offers mainly two bedroom and three bedroom homes.
+Roughly two thirds of the properties in the city are occupied by homeowners and the rest are rented.

 High schools and primary schools are not especially plentiful in Whitehorse, and thus may require an extended walk to get to.
 Moreover, it can be challenging to get to daycares as a pedestrian.
 As far as eating is concerned, some house buyers in Whitehorse may have the option to do their groceries by walking in one of approximately 20 stores, while others will have to use another means of transportation.